npmcdn-to-unpkg-bot/test-graph-libs/README.md

 ## Get Started

+Run

+`python -m SimpleHTTPServer 8000`

-Open index.html in your browser
+and open http://localhost:8000 in your browser